Jia-Wei-Liao/SVHN_Dataset_Detection/README.md

 ## Training
-To train the model, run this command:
+To train the model, you should move to folder YOLOv4 and run this command:
 ```
 python train.py --data svhn.yaml --cfg cfg/yolov4-pacsp.cfg --weights checkpoint/yolov4.weights --device 0 --img 640 640 --batch-size 16
 ```